joe-mcbroom/tweetcreepr-api/README.md

 ```
 - `npm install` to install all required dependencies
 - `npm run dev` to start the local server
+- `npm run test` to run the tests
+- `npm run test-watch` to run the tests in watch mode (will run tests on save)

 # Code Overview